 Although the Xbox One and PlayStation 4 can capture gameplay internally, the quality usually isn’t great.
-Consoles in particular are already operating on thin margins when it comes to rendering games, so adding video encoding on top of that isn’t ideal.
+Consoles are already operating on thin margins when it comes to rendering games, so adding video encoding on top of that isn’t ideal.
 With a capture card, though, you can offload the work to an external device, taking the heat off your consoles and, in the process, upping your video quality.
 In this guide to the best capture cards, we’re going to run down our top seven picks for Twitch, YouTube, and more.

 When it comes to recording gameplay and livestreaming, a capture card is necessary.
 For recording, capture cards allow you to capture the highest resolution and frame rate possible, as well as tweak various settings.
 For streaming, capture cards are an all-in-one solution for getting what you’re seeing on screen out to the masses.
 Below, we’ve labeled each card with its best-use case, but it’s important to note that all of the capture cards will work across systems (minus the Elgato 4K60 Pro and AverMedia Live Gamer Duo, which both require a PCI slot).
 We’ve also included a few 4K picks so you can be ready for the PS5 and Xbox Series X.

 We also have the system requirements for each card.
 If you’re not familiar with PC components, worry not; all of our picks will work with modern consoles and a desktop or laptop from the last few years.

 The best capture cards